apache/mxnet/docs/how_to/model_parallel_lstm.md

 ## Model Parallelism: Using Multiple GPUs As a Pipeline
-Model parallelism in deep learning was first proposed for the _super large_ convolutional layer in GoogleNet.
+Model parallelism in deep learning was first proposed for the _extraordinarily large_ convolutional layer in GoogleNet.
 From this implementation, we take the idea of placing each layer on a separate GPU.
 Using model parallelism in such a layer-wise fashion provides the benefit that no GPU has to maintain all of the model parameters in memory.